Followers

 Tailor Spy

-Exactly when our “model citizen” became a spy is still unclear.
-Fittingly, such things were not made a matter of record and secret agents often worked under a cover name, code name, or number.
-It is believed Alexander Hamilton suggested him to Washington while serving as aide de camp in 1777.
-But some sources do not have the haberdasher actually reporting to Washington until 1779.
-In any event, the transition was smooth, if not inevitable.
+Exactly when our “model citizen” became a spy remains unclear.
+Fittingly, such matters were not made a matter of record, and secret agents often operated under a cover name, code name, or number.
+It is believed Alexander Hamilton suggested him to Washington while serving as aide-de-camp in 1777.
+However, some sources indicate that the haberdasher did not actually report to Washington until 1779.
+In any case, the transition was smooth, if not inevitable.

-At his clothing shop, Mulligan would often measure his clients, chatting them up and picking up nuggets through elicitation.
-He also was very observant of military and political goings-on in the city.
-Years waging a secret political war had enabled Mulligan to hone the skills need to be an excellent intelligence operative in the occupied city.
+At his clothing shop, Mulligan often measured his clients, chatting with them and picking up insights through elicitation.
+He was also very observant of military and political happenings in the city.
+Years of waging a secret political war had enabled Mulligan to hone the skills needed to be an excellent intelligence operative in the occupied city.

 nuggets from powerful customers